georgringer/news/Documentation/KnownProblems/Index.rst

 Out of this reasons, the following things don't work out of the box:
 * Sorting records in a translation by a translated field
 * Using strict mode and a pagination

+DBAL
+====

+Extbase does not fully support DBAL, therefore it might be that things fail!